StoryMD health dashboard

 V1: Dashboard favorites

-To manage a high-density clinical library without cognitive overload, I designed a system that allows users to pin any metric to a 'Hero' position, enabling them to view critical health trends at a glance.
+To manage a high-density clinical library without cognitive overload, I designed a system that allows users to pin any metric to a 'Hero' carousel, enabling them to view critical health trends at a glance.

 V1: Quick-View dashboard cards